slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 **Desired Future Behavior:**
 - DJEngine automatically extracts base song name from intros/outros
 - Detects generic vs per-song assets
-- Creates ticklers for safe migration
+- Creates ticklers for safe migration (file moves executed asynchronously)
-- Moves files into structured directories during THINK windows
+- Files moved into structured directories opportunistically (never during active THINK/DO)
 - Maintains backward compatibility
 - Zero downtime, zero manual labor

 **Implementation Notes:**
 - This will be captured in the wishlist, and we will revisit after the core playout (audio + HTTP streaming + THINK/DO) is proven stable.
-- Migration should happen incrementally during THINK windows (non-blocking)
+- File operations are executed asynchronously via ticklers (never during THINK or DO)
+- Moves are opportunistic and never block scheduling or playback
 - Files should be moved atomically with fallback to original location if needed
 - DJ should maintain a mapping of old paths to new paths during transition